daandouwe/IBM-Models/README.md

 See the [project description](project1.pdf) for more details, and the [final report](report/final-report.pdf) for our findings.

 ## Alignments
-See how the alignments change over 10 training epochs starting with uniform alignment probabilities.
-The width of the the line is proportional to its probability:
+See how the alignments change over 10 epochs of training.
+The width of each line is proportional to its probability, and we start with uniform alignment probabilities:

 ![sents0-4](sents/loaded/IBM2/uniform/sents-movie.gif)